techidaily/site-win11-tips/source/_posts/turbocharge-windows-11-boot-speed-heres-how.md

 ![Samsung T3 SSD on a MacBook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/protect-external-hard-drive.jpg)

  SSDs are much faster than traditional HDDs but can be a bit pricey.
-An SSD will ensure fast bootup and overall smoother system performance, so we highly recommend upgrading to an SSD (you can also consider[replacing a laptop's DVD drive with an SSD](https://www.makeuseof.com/tag/swap-laptop-dvd-drive-ssd-hdd/) ).
+An SSD will ensure fast bootup and overall smoother system performance, so we highly recommend upgrading to an SSD (you can also consider [replacing a laptop's DVD drive with an SSD](https://www.makeuseof.com/tag/swap-laptop-dvd-drive-ssd-hdd/) ).

  If an SSD seems a little out of budget, you should at least upgrade your RAM.
 For systems currently running 4GB RAM, consider upgrading to at least 8GB RAM.